From the R.M. Dolin novel, “AN UNSUSTAINABLE LIFE – The Book of Isaac“

 “Oh, for fucks-sake,” Patrick shouts as he emerges from the pantry with a tray of tuna cans, “Someone call immigration, so we don’t have to break out the tissues.”

-The build up to today’s first pitch goes like most other game days at Murphy’s with the exception of the early bird Old Milwaukee special crowd who are unsure how they feel about their half-off fries being replaced by a grilled tuna sandwich that costs more.
-Once they try Patrick’s creation though, the consensus sentiment is that he could be on to something, especially given the marketing genius of completely capturing the essence of Murphy in the name.
+The build up to today’s first pitch goes like most other game days with the exception of the early bird Old Milwaukee special crowd who are unsure how to feel about their half-off fries being replaced by a grilled tuna sandwich that costs more.
+Once they try Patrick’s creation though, the consensus sentiment is that he could be on to something.
+They especially enjoy the marketing genius behind the Murphy’s Crabby Paddy name.

-Issac again checks his phone while waiting for the foam on today’s first pre-game pint to settle but still no response.
+Isaac again checks his phone while waiting for the foam on today’s first pre-game pint to settle; still no response.
 He asks Murphy if the rules allow him to send a follow-up text.
-“Other than making ya look pathetic lad,” Murphy decides, “I don’t see no harm.
+“Other than making ya look pathetic lad,” Murphy decides.
+“I don’t see no harm.
 It’s in everyone’s interest if the reveal happens here, otherwise, we’re all left to wonder what the outcome really was.”

-It’s the top of the first with the Cubs’ lead-off batter battling pitches when Issac hits send on his second Gabriella text that he does his best to not cast himself as either desperate or pathetic.
+It’s the top of the first with the Cubs’ lead-off batter battling pitches when Isaac hits send on his second Gabriella text.
+He does his best to not cast himself as either desperate or pathetic.
 The pre-game crowd quickly takes on its usual game-day demeanor and per his predictable pattern, Lenny arrives just after the first pitch.
-“Listen guys,” Issac says to the two out-of-towners’ sitting at his end of the bar.
-“See that guy who just walked in, he’s a regular and usually sits here, there’s two pints of Guinness in it for ya if you’ll find another spot.”
+“Listen guys,” Isaac says to the two out-of-towners’ sitting at his end of the bar.
+“See that guy who just walked in, he’s a regular and usually sits here.
+There’s two pints of Guinness in it for ya if you’ll find another spot.”
 The two out-of-towners look at each other to confirm they have no interest in moving.
-“I’ll tell you what,” Issac adds, “give up the stools and I’ll toss in two of our special Crabby Patty burgers.”
+“I’ll tell you what,” Isaac adds, “give up the stools and I’ll toss in two of our special Crabby Paddy burgers.”
 The out-of-towners check with each other before the one in Lenny’s seat says, “hell ya we’re down for that.”

-Issac has their two pints poured and their Crabby Patties ordered just as Lenny arrives.
+Isaac has their two pints poured and their Crabby Paddies ordered just as Lenny arrives.
 “Imagine my luck,” he says assuming his usual spot, “two guys decide to leave just as I roll up.
-Fortunate for all involved I didn’t have to arm wrestle them for my seat.”
+Fortunate for all involved I didn’t have to arm wrestle em for my seat.”
 He smiles while sitting down.
 “All I need now is for some cute little honey to come sit beside me.
 You keep her seat open and I’ll make it worth your while.”

-“You know I can’t do that,” Issac points out.
+“You know I can’t do that,” Isaac points out.
 “Murphys’ got a hard policy about reserving seats on game day.”

-“Yeah,” Lenny concedes with a chuckle, “cranky old bastards’ got a policy about everything don’t he.”
-Lenny nods in appreciation as Issac puts a pint down.
-Speaking of that,” he says wiping foam from his face, “what’s going on with your honey, she is coming for the big reveal, right?”
+“Yeah,” Lenny concedes with a chuckle.
+“Cranky old bastards’ got a policy about everything.”
+Lenny nods in appreciation as Isaac puts a pint down.
+Speaking of that,” he says wiping foam from his face, “what’s going on with your honey?
+She’s coming for the big reveal, right?”

-“Don’t know,” Issac flatly answers not in the mood to discuss the matter.
-He sets his phone next to the beer tap so that while he pours, he can check for responses.
+“Don’t know,” Isaac flatly answers.
+He’s not in the mood to discuss the matter but sets his phone next to the beer tap so that while he pours, he can check for responses.

-“Ya know,” Lenny starts even though Issac has his back to him, “I got you on the over, I’m the only one who went that route, but I am if nothing, a true romantic.”
+“Ya know,” Lenny starts even though Isaac has his back to him.
+“I got you on the over.
+I’m the only one who went that route.
+I am if nothing, a true romantic.”

-Issac delivers his current pours to the guy standing next to Lenny and immediately moves to the next customer as the queue of patrons impatiently wanting for their first-pitch pour has grown exponentially.
+Isaac delivers his current pours to the guy standing next to Lenny.
+He immediately moves to the next customer as the queue of patrons impatiently wanting their first-pitch pour has grown exponentially.

 “Call me a sentimentalist,” Lenny continues.
 “More likely a pragmatist probably, but I believe in you kid and want things to work out.
 You Olinski’s have a way of having things work out.
-I remember when your Uncle Darwin and I played football together back at Saint Stan’s.
-He was a helluva corner, always knew where to be at just the right moment.
-The guys called it luck, but I could tell his uncanny talent had nothing to do with that.”
+I remember when your Uncle Darwin and I played football back at Saint Stan’s.
+He was a helluva corner.
+He always knew where to be at just the right moment.
+The coaches called it luck, but his uncanny talent had nothing to do with that.”

-“Well look where it got him,” Issac abruptly inserts while finishing one order and immediately starting the next.
-“Living a hermit life in his New Mexico wilderness like some sort of crazy-ass mountain man.”
+“Well look where it got him,” Isaac abruptly inserts while finishing one order and immediately starting the next.
+“Living his hermit life in the New Mexico wilderness like some sort of crazy-ass mountain man.”

 “You got it all wrong kid, Darwin’s doing good on his mountain.
-Ya know I went there once to see him; his place is pretty damn amazing.
+I’ve been there ya know.
+His place is pretty damn amazing.
 He comes to Chicago a lot, every couple of months.
-We hang out, go for rides; I let him take my shovelhead on account of it once was his.
+We hang out and go for rides.
+Sometimes I let him take my shovelhead on account of it once was his.
 He’s always asking about ya.”
-Lenny pauses to gauge Issac’s reaction.
+Lenny pauses to gauge Isaac’s reaction.
 “It’s a damn shame what Ilene did.”

-Issac suddenly stops his pour to turn and stare with the kind of intensity that leaves no doubt Lenny ought to tread carefully.
+Instantly, Isaac stops his pour.
+He turns and stares with the kind of intensity that leaves no doubt Lenny ought to tread carefully.
 “Whatta mean?”

 “She told him to stop seeing you.
-Broke the poor bastard’s heart but Ilene threatened all kinds of shit if he tired anything.
-I don’t know if you know any of this, but she got it in her head that what happened to Vincent was Darwin’s fault; she got pretty damn deep into that belief.”
+Broke the poor bastard’s heart.
+Ilene threatened all kinds of legal shit if he tried anything.
+I don’t know if you know any of this, but she got it in her head that what happened to Vincent was Darwin’s fault.
+She got pretty damn deep into that messed up shit.”

 Lenny watches in silence, impressed the kid showed some spunk.
-“I didn’t mean nothing by it kid, and you’re right, no point dredging up the past, what’s done is done, c’est la vie, que sera, and all that other horse shit crap.”
+“I didn’t mean nothing by it kid.
+You’re right, no point dredging up the past.
+What’s done is done, c’est la vie, que sera, and all that other horse shit crap.”

-Issac ignores Lenny as he processes his long line of patrons.
+Isaac ignores Lenny as he processes his long line of patrons.
 Once caught up on pours he comes back to Lenny’s part of the bar.
-“Look man, I’m sorry if I snapped.
-I don’t know what got into me, you just hit a button is all and now we both know not to go there.
-Let me get you a pour on the house.”
-Before Lenny can respond, Issac’s back at the tap filling pints.
-He sets one pint aside to let it settle as he fills other orders and once Lenny’s pint is properly topped, he sets it on the bar without saying a word and immediately goes back to work.
+“Look man, I’m sorry I snapped.
+I don’t know what got into me.
+You just hit a button is all and between that and what’s going down with the Gabriella today, my stress got the better of me.
+I got your next pour on the house.”
+Before Lenny can respond, Isaac’s back at the tap filling pints for patrons.
+He sets one pint aside to let it settle as he fills another.
+Once Lenny’s pint is properly topped, he sets it on the bar without saying a word and immediately goes back to work.

-Lenny takes his cherished fresh pour first taste and wipes the foam from his face.
-“Ya know kid,” he restarts, “you keep giving out free pints to buy my seat or to say sorry for my latest stupid shit and Murphy’s gonna dock your pay.”
+Lenny takes his pint’s prized first taste and wipes fresh foam from his face.
+“Ya know kid, you keep giving out free pints to buy people off my seat or to say sorry for my latest stupid shit and Murphy’s gonna dock your pay.”

-Issac smiles, “It’s okay man, he takes it out of the Vig, and tonight he’ll be the second biggest winner.”
+Isaac smiles, “It’s okay, it comes out of the Vig, and tonight the Vig’s gonna be huge.”

 “If the over prevails.”
 Lenny caveats.

-“I’m pulling for a kid,” Lenny raises his pint to toast to Issac’s future.
+“I’m pulling for a kid.”
+Lenny raises his pint to toast Isaac’s future.
 “And for me of course as the only one who took the over.”

-“I might,” Issac laughs, “all depends on my sealed bet.”
-He points to the white envelope leaning against the cash register.”
+“I might,” Isaac laughs.
+“It all depends on my sealed bet.”
+He points to the white envelope leaning against the cash register.

-With the first scoreless inning over, the queue of impatient patrons needing refills immediately forms, forcing Issac to turn things up a notch.
+With the first scoreless inning over, the queue of impatient patrons needing refills immediately forms, forcing Isaac to turn things up a notch.
 As the rush quiets down, Lenny restarts.
 “I lost my shovelhead a few years back on what was, the biggest bet this bar’s ever had until yours took over.”
 He pauses to reflect.
 “That bike’s the only thing I’ve ever truly cared about.”
-He looks at Issac who’s doing his best to pretend he can’t hear.
-“I’m gonna tell you something at the risk of getting you all spun up again.”
-Lenny waits for Issac to react and when he doesn’t, he continues.
+He looks at Isaac who’s doing his best to pretend he can’t hear.
+“I’m gonna tell you something at the risk of getting you all spun up.”
+Lenny waits for Isaac to react and when he doesn’t, he continues.
 “Your uncle’s a damn good man.
-He won my Shovelhead straight up.
-He didn’t cheat me, didn’t con me, even tried to talk me out of betting.
+He won my Harley straight up.
+He didn’t cheat me.
+Didn’t con me.
+Even tried to talk me out of betting.
 I was stupid though, stupid and prideful and he won it fair and square, so it was his to keep.
-You know what he does though, the bastard finds a way to let me keep my bike while not making it look like I welshed and not having it seem like he pitied me; no one wants to be pathetic.”
-Lenny again waits for Issac to react and again, Issac pretends to ignore him.
+You know what he does though, the bastard finds a way to let me keep my bike while not making it look like I welshed and not having it seem like he pitied me.
+No one wants to be pathetic.”
+Lenny again waits for Isaac to react and again, Isaac pretends to ignore him.
 Your uncle was going through a lot of shit back then, he wouldn’t talk about it, but sometimes now, when we do our rides, he’ll say stuff.”

 Lenny takes a drink before continuing.
 “Women are good at letting shit out but if you’d had a chance to be around your dad you’d know men hold their shit in cause they don’t know what to do with it.
-Your uncle’s that way, he talks to me, probably cause we went through so much shit together at Saint Stan’s.”
-Lenny pauses to live with some old memories.
-“He won our bet straight up and he’d have been in his right to celebrate but he doesn’t; instead, he chooses to spare me my dignity in a way that lets me keep the only thing I ever cared about.”
+Your uncle’s that way.
+He talks to me, probably cause we went through so much together at Saint Stan’s.”
+Lenny pauses to live with old memories.
+“He won our bet straight up and he’d have been in his right to celebrate but he doesn’t.
+Instead, he chooses to spare me my dignity in a way that lets me keep the only thing I ever cared about.”

-Issac’s finally heard enough, he hands his latest pour to this inning’s last customer and turns to Lenny slowly putting his hands on the bar and staring directly into his eyes.
-“Is there a reason you’re sharing this sappy-crap story?”
+Isaac’s finally heard enough, he hands his latest pour to this inning’s last customer and turns to Lenny slowly putting his hands on the bar and staring directly into his eyes.
+“Is there a reason you’re sharing this sappy-ass story?”

-Issac stoically stands in front of Lenny not used to being schooled by elders.
-“Ya know Lenny,” he finally says, “most times you’re talking shit, but you do have your moments, you really do.”
-Issac takes his time deciding how to process.
-“I know what you mean about holding things in, since I got up this morning I’ve had this odd feeling, more like a sensation, like a wall of water is raging toward me.
+Isaac stoically stands in front of Lenny not used to being schooled by elders.
+“Ya know Lenny,” he finally says.
+“Most times you’re talking shit, but you do have your moments, you really do.”
+Isaac takes his time deciding how to process.
+“I know what you mean about holding things in.
+Since I got up this morning I’ve had this odd feeling, more like a sensation, like a wall of water is raging toward me.
 First, it’s far away, off in the distance where it’s just a rumble.
-As the day goes on though, it’s like the wall keeps getting closer, and louder, and this feeling inside keeps getting harder to contain.
+As the day goes on though, it’s like the wall keeps getting closer, and louder, and this feeling inside keeps getting stronger and harder to contain.

-“Then you start going on with the shit you were going on about a while back and it’s like the wall of water arrives and I’m suddenly consumed by this rage that’s so intense I’m not sure it can be constrained, yet somehow, I find a way to let you finish and in that process, take a few deep breaths that allow me calm down enough to hear what you’re saying, and the thing is, what you’re saying is absolutely spot on, so thanks man; I really mean it.
+“Then you start going on with the shit you were going on about a while back and it’s like the wall of water arrives and I’m suddenly consumed by this rage that’s so intense I’m not sure it can be constrained.
+Yet somehow, I find a way to let you finish and, in that process, take a few deep breaths that allow me calm down enough to hear what you’re saying.
+And the thing is, what you’re saying is absolutely spot on, so thanks man.
+I really mean it.
 Your shit’s gonna go a long way to helping me deal with whatever goes down here tonight.”
-Issac pushes back from the bar, “next pint’s on me.”
+Isaac pushes back from the bar, “next pint’s on me.”

-As the ballgame plays out on Murphy’s four big-screen TVs, a process takes hold where Issac begins each inning with renewed optimism by checking his phone and then checking again midway through the inning with continued disappointment.
-By the bottom of the sixth, as the lower tiers of Murphy’s patron hierarchy thin out and Issac starts considering wagers he can make to perhaps turn a profit, in walks Gabriella, dressed like she has a date with a deity.
-As the faithful stare in stunned silence, Murphy comes down to Issac’s end of the bar and places a firm hand on Issac’s shoulder, “I got the bar lad, you go do your dance with destiny.”
+As the ballgame plays out on Murphy’s four big-screen TVs, a process takes hold where Isaac begins each inning with renewed optimism by checking his phone and then checking again midway through the inning with continued disappointment.
+By the bottom of the sixth, as the lower tiers of Murphy’s patron hierarchy thin out and Isaac starts considering wagers he can make to perhaps turn a profit, in walks Gabriella, dressed like she has a date with a deity.
+As the faithful stare in stunned silence, Murphy comes down to Isaac’s end of the bar and places a firm hand on Isaac’s shoulder, “I got the bar lad, you go do your dance with destiny.”

-Gabriella stands in the doorway like a débutante waiting to be escorted into the ball.
-She knows Issac sees her but she intentionally avoids making eye contact.
-She does, however, force a smile as Issac approaches.
-“Gabriella,” Issac warmly says, “thank you.”
+Gabriella stands just inside the doorway like a débutante waiting to be escorted into the ball.
+She knows Isaac sees her, but she intentionally avoids eye contact.
+She does, however, force a smile as Isaac approaches.
+“Gabriella,” Isaac warmly says, “thank you.”

 “For what?”
 She asks.